The practice is part of Scarborough General Practice vocational training scheme and has been since its inception.

 Two GP Registrar posts are available - see below.

-The current trainers are John Reay and Lucy Hobkinson and the other doctors and team members.
+The current trainers are Lucy Hobkinson, Felicity Day and Gemma Pearson and the other doctors and team members.
 We aim to provide an appropriate balance between clinical experience, teaching and study time.

 The practice has a relatively stable population with a high proportion of elderly patients most of them in their own homes.
 We have a strong personal list ethos and encourage registrars to establish ongoing doctor-patient relationships in as much as this is possible in a 6 month period.
 Formal teaching consists of two ninety minute tutorials each week.
 We encourage Registrars to take study leave, both formal courses and informal attachments to other specialities (for example palliative care, dermatology) in which they may lack experience.
 The Registrar has their own room and ongoing study is facilitated by fast internet access from every desktop and a well stocked, quiet, library.